ChicoState/ux-smoothies-for-all/README.md

 # Smoothies-for-all

-!!!Brief introduction to the project and the problem it is intended to solve!!!
+A way for everyone to find and share their favorite smoothies!

 ## UX Team Members